OnTopicCMS/OnTopic-Library/Ignia.Topics.Web.Mvc/README.md

 var topicMappingService         = new TopicMappingService(cachedTopicRepository);

-if (controllerType == typeof(TopicController)) {
+switch (controllerType.Name) {

+  case nameof(TopicController):
-  return new TopicController(cachedTopicRepository, mvcTopicRoutingService, topicMappingService);
+    return new TopicController(_topicRepository, mvcTopicRoutingService, _topicMappingService);

+  case default:
+    return base.GetControllerInstance(requestContext, controllerType);

 }

-return base.GetControllerInstance(requestContext, controllerType);

 ```
 For a complete reference template, see the [`OrganizationNameControllerFactory.cs`](https://gist.github.com/JeremyCaney/6ba4bb0465b7dd1992a7ffdaa1ebf813) Gist.

 > *Note:* The default `TopicController` will automatically identify the current topic (based on e.g. the URL), map the current topic to a corresponding view model (based on [the `TopicMappingService` conventions](../Ignia.Topics/Mapping/)), and then return a corresponding view (based on the [view conventions](#view-conventions)).
 For most applications, this is enough.
 If custom mapping rules or additional presentation logic are needed, however, implementors can subclass `TopicController`.